ReactTraining/react-workshop/courses/fundamentals/04-effects/exercise/README.md

 ```

 Hey!
 Are you getting this error "useEffect is called conditionally"?
 Remember, we can't conditionally call hooks.
 You might be doing the effect after that early-return `if` statement which is also version of "conditionalizing hooks".
 So just move the effect above the early return.

+## Bonus Task: Custom Hooks

+If you have time, try converting the code to a custom hook!